hor63/horOpenVario/README.md

 ## Prerequisites and systems

 My host system for buildng is Ubuntu 21.04 (Hirsute).
-This has the advantage that it is the identical version as the target system in the SD card image.
+I also tested Debian Stable (Bullseye) and Testing (Bookworm) from a `debootstrap` installation with `chroot` under the Ubuntu kernel.
+I *highly* recomment to use the same distribution and version for host and target system.
-This makes cross-compilation rather painless because compiler and runtime libs in the target system are fitting seamlessly.
+This makes cross-compilation rather painless because compiler and runtime libs in the target system are fitting seamlessly when you cross-compile on the host.

-To work with Debian and other Debian-based systems as host and/or target system should be rather simple.
-They also use DEB packages and APT for installation.
-The package names should be identical or at least similar.
+This BSP is tested and works for Ubuntu and Debian OOTB.
 For Fedora, OpenSuse and the likes your mileage may vary.
 And don't even start with OpenEmbedded & Co.
 I have no idea how that may work :upside_down_face: